Therapy for the Highly Sensitive Person in San Antonio

 -

 Although some characteristics can look similar, they’re different.
 ADHD is a neurodevelopmental disorder that affects attention, impulsivity, and sometimes hyperactivity.
-Being a Highly Sensitive Person means your nervous system processes sensory input and emotions more deeply - but you can also have both occurring.
+Being a Highly Sensitive Person means your nervous system processes sensory input and emotions more deeply, but you can also have both occurring.

 If you’re unsure, therapy can help you explore what’s really going on underneath the overwhelm.